leonardespi/leonardespi.github.io/_posts/2024-11-14-Life as a QA.md

 title: Life as a QA
 date: 2024-11-14
 author: Leonardo Espinosa
+excerpt: QA is more than just testing.
+It's process improvement, defect prevention, and collaboration
+seo_title: The Life of a QA More Than Just Testing | Leonardo Espinosa
+seo_description: Discover the multifaceted role of a Quality Assurance professional.
+It's not just about finding bugs, but also improving processes, preventing defects, and collaborating effectively.
+Learn more about life as a QA.
+description: Discover the multifaceted role of a Quality Assurance professional.
+It's not just about finding bugs, but also improving processes, preventing defects, and collaborating effectively.
+Learn more about life as a QA.
 ---

 ## **How it is the day to day of a Quality Assurance Engineer?**